 He exhibited at the Birmingham Society of Artists, the Royal Academy from 1831 – 1858, the British Institution and the Royal Birmingham Society of Artists.
 Many of his works sold through ‘Carver & Gilders’ in Leamington and he gained many major patrons such as Lord Leigh; however he also supplemented his income by providing artistic tuition.

-At the time of his premature death in Leamington Spa on 10 August, 1864, he had enjoyed considerable artistic acclaim becoming a member of the Birmingham Society of Artists and Royal Birmingham Society of Artists.
+At the time of his premature death in Leamington Spa on 10 August, 1864, he had achieved considerable artistic acclaim becoming a member of the Birmingham Society of Artists and Royal Birmingham Society of Artists.

 |Presentation||The painting is housed in a new, English made gilt frame which is in excellent condition.|